ragnarok22/tasa-cambio-skill/README.md

 ## Data Source & Proxy
 - Live API base: `https://tasa-cambio-cuba.vercel.app/api/exchange-rate`.
-- Upstream rates scraped from El Toque and cached to minimize rate limits and latency.
+- Upstream rates requested from the El Toque API and cached to minimize rate limits and latency.
 - Proxy codebase: [ragnarok22/tasa-cambio-proxy](https://github.com/ragnarok22/tasa-cambio-proxy).
 - When developing locally you can run the proxy project (Node.js) and point the Lambda to your local URL by overriding the constant in `lambda/utils.py`.